free things to do in New York City

 Talk | Surviving a Plague: Art & Activism in the Time of AIDS

-Award-winning journalist, author and filmmaker David France speaks on the achievements, in the midst of terrible necessities, of AIDS activists in art and politics.
+Award-winning journalist, author and filmmaker David France speaks on the achievements, in the midst more of terrible necessities, of AIDS activists in art and politics.
 Filmmaker David France is the director and co-writer of the Oscar-nominated and critically-acclaimed, How to Survive a Plague, the documentary and subsequent book about the early years of the AIDS epidemic.
 The film earned him The John Schlesinger Award (given to a first-time documentary or narrative feature filmmaker) from the Provincetown International Film Festival and the PBS Independent Lens broadcast won the Peabody Award and was nominated for two Emmys.
-David is also a best-selling author and an award-winning journalist whose work has appeared in national publications.
+David is also a best-selling author and an award-winning journalist whose work has appeared in national publications. less

 New York City, NY; NYC